 3. Results of a test developed by local school officials.

 Homeschoolers of Maine (HOME) provides a convenient method for annual assessment, which fulfills the requirements of our homeschool statute.
-Portfolio reviews through HOME are easy, inexpensive, and require a minimal amount of preparation for the homeschooling parent!
-By participating in a portfolio review through HOME, you will also be supporting your state homeschool organization!
-(Click here, to find out why supporting HOME is so important.)
+HOME portfolio reviews are easy and affordable!
+Reviews through HOME offer you help and encouragement, while supporting HOME, too!
+(Find out why supporting HOME is so important.)

-1. Mail-in or Drop-Off your portfolio for review.
-The printable Portfolio Evaluation Packet provides assembly instructions, helpful tips, a wide variety of record keeping pages, and all essential information needed to complete and prepare a portfolio to mail-in or drop-off for review.
-To participate, you will need to complete the pre-registration form included in the packet below, and mail it to HOME by June 1.
+Mail-in or Drop-off your portfolio for review.
+The printable Portfolio Evaluation Packet provides assembly instructions, helpful tips, a wide variety of record keeping pages, and all essential information needed to complete and prepare a portfolio to mail-in or drop-off for an individual review by a Maine certified teacher.

 When using this option for annual assessment purposes, please plan ahead in order to comply with the law in a timely manner.
 Schedule tests in the spring, if possible.
 Test orders and test results sometimes take weeks to arrive, especially during the late spring and summer months.
 Assessment results are due in to the local school superintendent and Maine Department of Education by September 1.
 Follow these steps to participate in achievement testing through HOME: